MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Aria Masoomi, Davin Hill, Zhonghui Xu, Craig P Hersh, Edwin K. Silverman, Peter J. Castaldi, Stratis Ioannidis, Jennifer Dy. *ICLR 2022*
   - Key Word: Explainability; Shapley Values; Feature Interactions.
   - <details><summary>Digest</summary> Several recent works explain black-box models by capturing the most influential features for prediction per instance; such explanation methods are univariate, as they characterize importance per feature.
 We extend univariate explanation to a higher-order; this enhances explainability, as bivariate methods can capture feature interactions in black-box models, represented as a directed graph.

+- WeightedSHAP: analyzing and improving Shapley based feature attributions. [[paper]](https://arxiv.org/abs/2209.13429)
+  - Yongchan Kwon, James Zou.
+  - Key Word: Model Interpretation; Shapley Value.
+  - <details><summary>Digest</summary> Our work performs a rigorous analysis of the potential limitations of Shapley feature attribution.
+We identify simple settings where the Shapley value is mathematically suboptimal by assigning larger attributions for less influential features.
+Motivated by this observation, we propose WeightedSHAP, which generalizes the Shapley value and learns which marginal contributions to focus directly from data.

 - Concept Activation Regions: A Generalized Framework For Concept-Based Explanations. [[paper]](https://arxiv.org/abs/2209.11222) [[code]](https://github.com/jonathancrabbe/cars)
   - Jonathan Crabbé, Mihaela van der Schaar. *NeurIPS 2022*